nrwl/nx/docs/shared/installation/troubleshoot-installation.md

 ### How to fix

+1. If you are running your install command with `--no-optional`, try again without the flag.
-Deleting your node_modules and `package-lock.json` and re-running `npm i` should make sure that everything is created properly in the newly generated `package-lock.json`.
+2. Delete your node_modules and `package-lock.json` and re-run `npm i`.
+This should have the `package-lock.json` file updated properly.

 ### Supported native module platforms